The FrontalCortex question bank can help you study for the Residency Inservice Training Exam (RITE exam).

 This answer is incorrect.

 The unnecessarily large green arrow points to the anterior commissure.
-The fornix can be seen in this image, above the anterior commissure.
+The posterior commissure cannot be seen in this slice.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4